 Is It A Good Idea To Learn Blender 3D Or Not?

-Learning computer graphics was once a privilege for those who could afford expensive courses at schools and colleges who had access to the software.
+Learning computer graphics was once a privilege for those who could afford expensive courses at schools and colleges and who had access to the software.
 Now though anyone can learn 3D modeling in the comfort of their own home with free open-source software.
 But is it the best choice to learn Blender over something else?

 As a whole Blender 3D is a fantastic tool for learning about computer graphics due to its unbeatable availability and incredible versatility.
 Though there are a few drawbacks, the pros largely outweigh the cons when it comes to learning the software.